bigmlcom/bigmler/docs/index.rst

 --test TEST_SET                     Full path to a test set.
 A file containing
                                     the data that
                                     you want to input to generate predictions.
---objective OBJECTIVE_FIELD         The name of the Objective Field.
-The field that
+--objective OBJECTIVE_FIELD         The column number  of the Objective Field
-                                    you want to predict.
+                                    (the field that you want to predict) or its name.
 --output PREDICTIONS                Full path to a file to save predictions.
                                     If left unspecified, it will default to an auto-generated file created by BigMLer.